cedricbatailler/cedricbatailler.me/content/blog/2020-covid-map/index.md

 the data set containing those data we want to map (that we already have) and a data set that is setting up geographical data on a grid.

-First, let's start by loading a few packages that could be useful.
+First, let’s start by loading a few packages that could be useful.

 ``` r
 library(tidyverse)     # general wrangling of the data